asteyven/SET08103-base/units/unit05/unit05b.md

 ## Summary

-We have covered quite a bit on working with user requirements in this lecture.
+We have covered quite a bit on working with user requirements in this Unit.
 Our goal was to see the different levels of analysis and management we can undertake in this regard.
 That is not to say user stories and use cases cannot be used together.
 It is recognising how we can come closer to meeting the requirements of the user.

 Specifically, we have: